 1 Scrambled eggs

 When it comes to a solid scramble, you’ve got options.
 Firm or extra-firm tofu is a classic go-to.
 Simply press the excess moisture out of a block of tofu, crumble, and warm it up in a pan with a sprinkling of salt, pepper, and turmeric for color.
 The tofu method doesn’t require a ton of effort, but for minimal effort, reach for a bottle of liquid egg.
 The directions: scramble like an egg and cook thoroughly.
 Products such as JUST Egg and Simply Eggless couldn’t make scrambled eggs any more convenient—you don’t even have to deal with a shell!

 A quiche and an omelet seem like very different things, but really, they’re both cooked, egg-based vessels for other tasty ingredients.
 One can make a satisfying quiche batter by blending firm tofu with spices, nutritional yeast, and a bit of non-dairy milk; an omelet batter is made in the same way, just with silken tofu.
 Alternatively, a batter of chickpea flour can also stand in for tofu when whipping up an omelet or quiche.
 As with the scramble, liquid eggs work wonders here, too.

 Certain creamy sauces such as hollandaise and mayonnaise are traditionally made with an emulsion of eggs and fat (either butter or oil).
 A hollandaise can be replicated using a base of either silken tofu or cashews.
-The Curious Chickpea offers a recipe for both.
 Excellent vegan mayonnaise can be literally whipped up at home by blending oil and other ingredients with aquafaba (brine from a can of chickpeas).
 When whipped, this bean juice magically replicates the viscosity of egg whites.
 Granted, it may not be magic but science that makes this happen.

 5 Sunny side up